Introduction & Market Context

 Best For: Conversation Intelligence / Sales Coaching

-Gong specialises in conversation intelligence—recording, transcribing, and analysing sales calls to extract insights and coach reps.
+Gong specialises in conversation intelligence.
+It records, transcribes, and analyses sales calls to extract insights and help you coach your reps.

 Key Features:

-• Call Recording & Transcription: AI transcribes 100% of sales calls with 95%+ accuracy, searchable by keyword or topic
+- Call Recording & Transcription: AI transcribes 100% of your sales calls with over 95% accuracy.
+You can search by keyword or topic

-• Deal Intelligence: Identifies patterns in winning calls (e.g., "Discussing pricing after 15 minutes increases close rate by 35%")
+- Deal Intelligence: Spots patterns in winning calls (like "Discussing pricing after 15 minutes increases close rate by 35%")

-• Competitive Tracking: Flags competitor mentions and tracks win/loss patterns against specific rivals
+- Competitive Tracking: Flags when competitors get mentioned and tracks your win/loss patterns against specific rivals

-• Coaching Insights: Highlights rep performance gaps (e.g., "Rep X has a 70% talk ratio vs. team average of 50%")
+- Coaching Insights: Highlights rep performance gaps (like "Rep X talks 70% of the time vs. team average of 50%")

 Pricing: Custom quotes.
 Typically £80-£120/user/month with annual contracts.

 Compliance Note: Recording sales calls in the UK requires consent.
-Gong provides automated consent workflows to comply with GDPR and PECR.
+Gong provides automated consent workflows to keep you compliant with GDPR and PECR.

 Implementation Best Practices

-Successfully deploying AI sales intelligence requires a phased, data-driven approach that balances technological capability with organisational readiness.
+Successfully deploying AI sales intelligence needs a phased, data-driven approach that balances what the technology can do with whether your team is ready for it.

 Step-by-Step Implementation Roadmap